Mind the step: On the frequency-domain analysis of gravitational-wave memory waveforms: Acknowledgements

 \section{Acknowledgements}

-Jorge Valencia G\'omez is supported by the Spanish Ministry of Universities (FPU22/02211), Maria Rossell\'o-Sastre is supported by the Spanish Ministry of Universities (FPU21/05009).
+Jorge Valencia is supported by the Spanish Ministry of Universities (FPU22/02211), Maria Rossell\'o-Sastre is supported by the Spanish Ministry of Universities (FPU21/05009).
+Rodrigo Tenorio is supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), and the ICSC National Research Centre funded by NextGenerationEU.
 This work was supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigaci\'on grants PID2022-138626NB-I00, RED2022-134204-E, RED2022-134411-T, funded by MICIU/AEI/10.13039/501100011033, by the ESF+ and ERDF/EU; the MICIU with funding from the European Union NextGenerationEU/PRTR (PRTR-C17.I1); the Comunitat Aut\`onoma de les Illes Balears through the Direcci\'o General de Recerca, Innovaci\'o I Transformaci\'o Digital with funds from the Tourist Stay Tax Law (PDR2020/11 - ITS2017-006), the Conselleria d’Economia, Hisenda i Innovaci\'o grant numbers SINCO2022/18146 and SINCO2022/6719, co-financed by the European Union and FEDER Operational Program 2021-2027 of the Balearic Islands.
 This paper has been assigned document number LIGO-P2400263.